dotnet/core/samples/dotnetsay/README.md

 dotnet tool uninstall -g dotnetsay
 ```

 The `PackAsTool` property in the [project file](dotnetsay.csproj) enables packing a console application as a global tool, as you can see in the following simplified example.
-Applications must target .NET Core 2.1 or higher for global tools.
+Applications must target .NET Core 2.1 or higher for .NET Tools.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">